membrane/api-gateway/distribution/examples/oauth2/azure-ad-with-jwts/README.md

 ## 2. Get a valid token

 There are several possibilities of getting a valid token.
-For this demo, we use the the OAuth 2.0 client credentials flow.
+For this demo, we use the OAuth 2.0 client credentials flow.
 (This is an example of the *Access without a user* scenario described on https://learn.microsoft.com/en-us/azure/active-directory/develop/permissions-consent-overview .)

 ### 2.a.
 Register your client